 Architecturally renowned buildings

-The list of the most architecturally renowned buildings doesn’t end here.
-There are many other famous landmarks and historical sites in Malaysia like the Leaning Tower of Teluk Intan, Kuan Yin Temple, Snake Temple, Malacca Sultanate Palace, Kellie’s Castle, Baba and Nyonya Heritage, and many more.
+The list of the most renowned buildings doesn’t end here.
+There are many other famous towers in Malaysia such as the Leaning Tower of Teluk Intan, Kuan Yin Temple, Snake Temple, Malacca Sultanate Palace, Kellie’s Castle, Baba and Nyonya Heritage, and many more.
 Malaysia is known for its rich heritage and culture and it has plenty of grounds to explore, giving you a chance to find delightful things to do in every corner.

 While you’re here, do check out the best homestays and other vacation rentals as well for your accommodation needs.